The Family Table

 As parents, there are so many things we assume our kids will just know how to do, and when they don’t, or things don’t go the way we imagined, it can bring up a lot of doubt, frustration, second-guessing, and even shame (shouldn’t I know how to fix this?!).

-Cristina is a holistic nutritionist, runner, and mom of two (currently 3 and 7 months) who believes mealtime should feel connected, not chaotic.
+Cristina holds a master's degree in holistic nutrition from the National University of Natural Medicine and has completed certification in integrative health coaching.
+As a mom herself, she understands how complicated feeding children can feel in real life.
 Cristina is still navigating the feeding journey with her own children and she’s passionate about helping families find more peace, joy, and confidence at the table while supporting infants, toddlers, picky eaters, and the parents who love them.

 She’s here to help you share one meal, sit down together, and actually enjoy it!